 Where to Stay

-The wonderful frozen landscape that’s set to the backdrop of the postcard-ready Swiss Alps are certainly a huge part of its allure, but this upper Engadine town could never have become the international jet-set destination it is without its illustrious accommodation.
-St. Moritz is the epitome of alpine opulence and hospitality, as there is no shortage of sumptuous 5-star hotels, each with their own relaxing spa treatments, ski access, gourmet restaurants and overall cosmopolitan atmosphere.
+The wonderful frozen landscape that’s set to the backdrop of the postcard-ready Swiss Alps is certainly a huge part of its allure, but this upper Engadine town could never have become the international jet-set destination it is without its illustrious accommodation.
+St. Moritz is the epitome of alpine opulence and hospitality, as there is no shortage of sumptuous 5-star hotels, each with its own relaxing spa treatments, ski access, gourmet restaurants and overall cosmopolitan atmosphere.

 Where to Dine

 During the winter season, Filegauf and his world-class team artfully combine the natural flavors and seasonal ingredients of the region to create a signature taste that’s distinctive, intense and unexpected.
 The result is a satisfying menu of sophisticated eats and culinary delights that impresses the international clientele of St. Moritz.
 The magical atmosphere of the restaurant is further brought to life with its gold textured walls, soft lighting and stunning presentation.

 What to Do

 The great thing about the Engadine town is that it caters well to non-skiers and families as well with a plethora of winter activities such as sleigh rides, sledding, curling, skating and winter walking.
 St. Moritz also often plays host to some of the world’s most prestigious events such as the Winter Olympics, Alpine Skiing World Championships, Snow Polo World Cup and White Turf horse races.
-Every February, the frozen waters of Lake Moritz become a championship track for horse racing, polo playing and the occasion winter cricket game.
+Every February, the frozen waters of Lake Moritz become a championship track for horse racing, polo-playing and the occasional winter cricket game.

-What to Wear
+What to Pack

 St. Moritz may be a small town, but the big brands still reign supreme, as the alpine town happily united its natural beauty with the urban elegance of the latest winter trends.
 Head to Via Serlas and you’ll find the typical St. Moritz clientele decked out in major labels with reputable designers, yet you’ll also want to pack a fair share of functional outdoor clothing.
 With an emphasis on efficient protection, layering and movement, this Arc’teryx Sabre LT Jacket is a fully-featured winter companion that’s ideal for hitting the slopes.